Web Based Toolkit and a selection of E-templates for Book Owners

 - Planning tool supplier evaluation checklist

 - Developing winning KPIs checklist

 - Selling KPIs in your organisation

 - Selling the change from annual planning to rolling planning forecasting

-David’s intellectual property is constantly evolving and to access his up to the minute work it is best to purchase his extensive whitepapers.
+David’s intellectual property is constantly evolving and to access his up to the minute work it is best to purchase his extensive toolkits.
 On notification of a purchase, David reviews the whitepapers, updating them, and then publishes.
 Ensuring that the reader receives his most up to date thinking.
-For more information, you can browse the whitepapers below.
+For more information, you can browse the toolkits below.

 - Moving to a lean finance function – A Journey Worth Making

 - How to Implement Quarterly Rolling Forecasting and Quarterly Rolling Planning – and get it right first time